Administration (government): Europe

 For the British sense of the word, most countries use the term government, referring to the "administration" of Winston Churchill as the "Churchill government".
 This is also true for the non-European members of the Commonwealth of Nations.
-An older, chiefly Commonwealth usage, is the term "ministry", as in "Churchill Ministry", which is still in official and academic use in Britain, Australia and Canada to refer the terms of prime ministers.
+An older, chiefly Commonwealth usage, is the term "ministry", as in "Churchill Ministry", which is still in official and academic use in Britain, Australia, and Canada to refer the terms of prime ministers.

-Depending on the type of government, the word coalition may be used for a specific government.
-In the Netherlands, cabinet is the most-used term (as in "the fourth Balkenende cabinet"), although "coalition" or "government" are also used when one does not refer to a specific coalition (note that the two terms have slightly different meanings).
+The word coalition may be used for a specific government depending on the type of government.
+In the Netherlands, cabinet is the most-used term (as in "the fourth Balkenende cabinet").
+However "coalition" or "government" are also used when one does not refer to a specific coalition (note that the two terms have slightly different meanings).